moonsightz/jcombu/README.md

 ## Notice

-There are some glyphs different from examples in their standard, but they are human-readable.
+Some glyphs are different from the examples in their standards, but human-readable.

 ## Source code